makannew/use-linked-state/README.md

 # React hook for sharing data between components
-Sharing data between components is possible through React context which is well described (here)[https://www.codementor.io/@sambhavgore/an-example-use-context-and-hooks-to-share-state-between-different-components-sgop6lnrd]
+Sharing data between components is possible through React context which is well described [here](https://www.codementor.io/@sambhavgore/an-example-use-context-and-hooks-to-share-state-between-different-components-sgop6lnrd)
 However, sometimes we need a simpler solution for just specific components without having an higher level state and context.
 Mostly, it is desirable when we are building a component through composition of reusable components.
 For this purpose, we can use useLinkedState to connect two or more components through a common gateway.

 # How to use
-First in parent component import and instantiating a gateway.
+First import and instantiating a gateway in parent component.
 ```
-import {useStateGateway} from "use-linked-state.js";
+import {useStateGateway} from "use-linked-state";
 const myGateway = useStateGateway("this is initial state");
 ```
 Then pass this `gateway` as a prop to every component that we want to connect.